-This year, Bastille Day in New Orleans falls on Monday, July 14th, so the weekend before, July 11th through 13th, will be the main days for celebration throughout the city.
+This year, Bastille Day falls on Monday, July 14th, so the weekend before, July 11th through 13th, will be the main days for celebration throughout the city.
 Back in 2012, it was ranked as the No. 3 Bastille Day celebration in the world by Reuters, so this year is destined to be just as exciting and fun for all who attend.

-One of the major Bastille Day New Orleans events each year is a free block party hosted by the Faubourg St. John Merchants Association, usually held in the 3100 block of Ponce de Leon just off Esplanade Ave on Saturday evening.
+One of the major Bastille Day events each year is a free block party hosted by the Faubourg St. John Merchants Association, usually held in the 3100 block of Ponce de Leon just off Esplanade Ave on Saturday evening.
 The Faubourg St. John is a quiet neighborhood of the city that was once home to many families of French Creole Aristocracy.

 The celebration features live music performances where attendees merrily dance in the street, and local merchants sell food and beverages, including the neighborhood’s stores and businesses, who actively participate.
 The event is also complete with an art market featuring the works of local talent plus children’s activities and assorted fun for the whole family.